KangShanR/openai/README.md

 # openai

-> This is an openai api invocation, including versatile api be provided by openai.
+> This is an openai api invocation platform, including versatile api be provided by openai.
 Reference: https://platform.openai.com/

 Enjoy yourself.